quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 :p How is the state-value function estimated in this example?
 ??x
 The state-value function is estimated using a linear parameterization.
 For each state, the value is represented as a weighted sum of features.
-In Baird’s counterexample, the leftmost state's value is given by \( 2w_1 + w_8 \), where \( w \) is the weight vector.
-This means that the feature vector for the first state is \( x(1) = (2, 0, 0, 0, 0, 0, 0, 1)^T \).
+In Baird’s counterexample, the leftmost state's value is given by $2w_1 + w_8 $, where $ w $ is the weight vector.
+This means that the feature vector for the first state is $ x(1) = (2, 0, 0, 0, 0, 0, 0, 1)^T$.

-The reward is always zero, so the true value function \( v_{\pi}(s) = 0 \) for all states.
+The reward is always zero, so the true value function $v_{\pi}(s) = 0$ for all states.
 However, with more components in the weight vector than nonterminal states, multiple solutions exist. x??

 ---